melezhik/swat/README.md

 *set_response(STRING)*

+Using set_response means that you never make a real request to a web application, but instead set response on your own side.

-This is helpful feature when you need to mock up http responses instead of having them requested from a real web application.
+This feature is helpful when you need to mock up http responses instead of having them requested from a real web application.
 For example in absense of an access to a tested application or if response is too slow or it involves too much data which make it hard to execute a swat stories often.